dhrishi/rainmaker-ble-wifi-bridge/README.md

-# BLE - Wi-Fi Bridge Example
+# Easy-to-extend BLE - Wi-Fi Bridge

+A fully-functional BLE - Wi-Fi Bridge.
+Control/Access the BLE devices in your home remotely using phone apps.
+If you have any BLE devices you own, simply add their BLE protocol, and any ESP32 DevKit will start acting as a BLE - Wi-Fi Bridge.

 ## Requirements
 * Hardware